Medications

 • Mounjaro: ~15-22% body weight loss at max dose

-Retatrutide has shown the strongest weight loss results of any GLP-1-type drug so far.
-The added glucagon component appears to boost calorie burning.
+Retatrutide has shown the strongest weight loss results of any GLP-1-type drug in Phase 3 trials so far — up to 28.7%.
+The added glucagon component appears to boost calorie burning on top of the appetite and fullness signals.

 Side Effects